Phil S. Baran: Publications

-Phil S. Baran has authored and co-authored nearly 300 research publications and has an h-index of 133 with over 60,000 citations across his group's publications.
-Articles authored by Baran and his group can be found in numerous prestigious journals including Science, Nature, Journal of American Chemical Society (JACS), Angewandte Chemie, Journal of Organic Chemistry (JOC), among several others.
+Phil S. Baran has authored and co-authored approximately 300 research publications with an h-index of 133 and over 60,000 citations.
+His group's research has been published in journals including Science, Nature, Journal of American Chemical Society (JACS), Angewandte Chemie, and Journal of Organic Chemistry (JOC).

-Baran co-wrote the digital interactive reference text The Portable Chemist's Consultant: A Survival Guide for Discovery, Process, and Radiolabeling as well as several book chapters and forewords.
+Baran has authored the digital interactive reference text The Portable Chemist's Consultant: A Survival Guide for Discovery, Process, and Radiolabeling and contributed chapters and forewords to several scientific publications.